gloaysa/lgg/README.md

 - **Why use this if `jrnl` exits?**

 * That's a very good question. [jrnl](https:://jrnl.sh) has been a fantastic tool and allowed me to ditch my physical notebook.
 I recommend you to use it instead of `lgg`.
 I created this tool because I want full markdown support.
-I want to write entries from my phone without writing an app for it, knowing that I will be able to access them with `lgg` later on (and hopefully in the future, with the --fix command, auto-format them).
+I want to write entries from my phone, knowing that I will be able to access them with `lgg` later on (and hopefully in the future, with the --fix command, auto-format them).
 If that's not important to you and you want a battle tested tool, go for `jrnl`.

+* **How do you use it in your day to day?**

+- I like to make entries directly from my [Helix Editor](http://helix-editor.com "Helix website"), this way I never lose context of what I'm doing.
+I simply type `:! lgg Whatever it's I'm doing or I've finished.` and the entry is created.
+I also like doing quick searches for today's entries from the editor, in case I left a note to myself earlier in the day or the day before (remember, lgg has the keyword `tomorrow`, so you can do `tomorrow at noon: something to do.`).
+Once I finish implementing searching for tags, I will probably use them like I used them with jrnl: in meetings.
+It's very handy to quickly summon your notes about a topic (if you were kind to yourself in the past and properly tagged the topics).

 - **How do you use it with your phone?**